 CRS brings its climate-smart agriculture, value chain development, and community engagement experience.

-Beyond Good has Madagascar-specific experience and links to the U.S. and European markets.
+Beyond Good sources Madagascar cacao, produces its chocolate bars in Antananarivo, and links to the U.S. and European markets.

 Heirloom Cacao Preservation Fund will identify tree species and farmers interested in and capable of growing cacao varietals to be designated and scaled up.